Features 160 pieces by the modernist Baltimore-based jeweller, Betty Cooke

 This volume features a fully-illustrated checklist, “Reflections” by leading patrons and collectors of Cooke’s work, an illustrated time-line, a selected bibliography and a list of collections containing pieces by Betty Cooke.

-Accompanies the exhibition Betty Cooke, The Circle and the Line, September 26, 2020–January 3, 2021 at The Walters Art Museum, Baltimore, MD
+Accompanies the exhibition Betty Cooke, The Circle and the Line, opening in September 2021 at The Walters Art Museum, Baltimore, MD

 Jeannine Falino is the guest curator of Betty Cooke, The Circle and the Line at The